geodynamics/aspect/cookbooks/mid_ocean_ridge/doc/mid_ocean_ridge.md

 *This section was contributed by Juliane Dannberg.*

-The following cookbook will explain how to set up a model of a mid-ocean ridge that uses &rsquo;s implementation of coupled magma/mantle dynamics (see Section&nbsp;{ref}`sec:melt_transport`) and melting and freezing of mantle rock.
+The following cookbook will explain how to set up a model of a mid-ocean ridge that uses ASPECT's implementation of coupled magma/mantle dynamics (see Section&nbsp;{ref}`sec:melt_transport`) and melting and freezing of mantle rock.
 In particular, it will outline